Unit of study readings, Library's eReadings & 2 hour collection

 Unpublished works can be copied and communicated for educational purposes.

-Note that under Part VB only one chapter from a published book can be made available online across the entire University at any one time.
+Note that under Part VB only one portion of a published book can be made available online across the entire University at any one time.

-If Library staff discover that a chapter from a book is already online for a different course thus preventing you from putting another chapter online for your course, they will contact you to discuss possible solutions including:
+If Library staff discover that 10% or a chapter of a book is already online, they will contact you to discuss possible solutions including:

 - negotiating with the person who placed the initial chapter online.
 It may be possible to take this chapter down and to make your chapter available online for a defined period of time.

 - the communication limit of one chapter does not apply to print copies so it may be possible to arrange for the University Printing Service to include the chapter you need in a unit of study reader for distribution to your students.
-This would not be possible if you have already arranged for a different chapter from the same book to be included in a unit of study course reader for the course.
+This would not be possible if you have already arranged for a different chapter from the same book to be included in a student notes (also known as course packs) for the unit of study.

-- if it is not possible to make your chapter available online it may be necessary to place the print volume in a Course Readings Collection
+- if it is not possible to make your chapter available online it may be necessary to place the print volume in the Library's 2 hour Collection

 - it may be possible to communicate a greater proportion from the work if it is out of print or permission has been obtained from the copyright owner.

-Can I ask the Library to make one chapter from a book available online via Course Readings and then take that chapter down and make another chapter available for the same course and so on?
+Can I ask the Library to make one chapter from a book available online via the Unit of Study Readings Service, and then take that chapter down and make the next chapter available for the same unit of study and so on?

 - the work is out of copyright – see Duration of copyright for more information